cockroachdb/docs/cockroachcloud/authorization.md

 ## Service accounts

-Service accounts authenticate with API keys and the {{ site.data.products.db }} API, rather than via the {{ site.data.products.db }} Console.
+Service accounts authenticate with API keys to the {{ site.data.products.db }} API, rather than to the {{ site.data.products.db }} Console UI.

 Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users.